bgkillas/csc207-project/README.md

 ```

 ### **Matching Interaction**
-- **Profile Browsing** – View profiles of potential matches, including name, age, location, biography, and compatibility score in the matchingroom.
+- **Profile Browsing** – View profiles of potential matches, including name, age, location, biography, and compatibility score in the matchingroom
 - **Connect or Skip** – Choose to connect with or skip a potential match.
 Clicking **Connect** sends a friend request to the other user's mailbox.
-Clicking **Skip** removes the other user from your matching queue.
+Clicking **Skip** removes the other user from your matching queue
 - **Handle Incoming Requests** – Receive friend requests from other users in your mailbox.
-Click **Accept** to add them to your friend list, or **Decline** to remove them from your matching queue.
+Click **Accept** to add them to your friend list, or **Decline** to remove them from your matching queue

 **Example (programmatic usage & output)**